nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Sensor types
 ************

-Sensor types are the specification defined data types for the various Bluetooth mesh sensor parameters.
+Sensor types are the specification defined data types for the various Bluetooth Mesh sensor parameters.
-Each sensor type is assigned its own Device Property ID, as specified in the Bluetooth mesh device properties specification.
+Each sensor type is assigned its own Device Property ID, as specified in the Bluetooth Mesh device properties specification.
 Like the Device Properties, the Sensor types are connected to a Bluetooth GATT Characteristic, which describes the unit, range, resolution and encoding scheme of the sensor type.

 .. note::
-   The Bluetooth® mesh specification only allows sensor types that have a Device Property ID in the Bluetooth mesh device properties specification.
+   The Bluetooth® mesh specification only allows sensor types that have a Device Property ID in the Bluetooth Mesh device properties specification.
    It's not possible to represent vendor specific sensor values.

 The sensor types may either be used as the data types of the sensor output values, or as configuration parameters for the sensors.

-The Bluetooth mesh Sensor type API is built to mirror and integrate well with the Zephyr :ref:`zephyr:sensor_api` API.
+The Bluetooth Mesh Sensor type API is built to mirror and integrate well with the Zephyr :ref:`zephyr:sensor_api` API.
-Some concepts in the Bluetooth mesh specification are changed slightly to fit better with the Zephyr Sensor API, with focus on making integration as simple as possible.
+Some concepts in the Bluetooth Mesh specification are changed slightly to fit better with the Zephyr Sensor API, with focus on making integration as simple as possible.

 .. _bt_mesh_sensor_types_channels: